LGN520/farreach-public/ycsb-implementation.md

 					+ TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh
 		* Coding
 			* Code changes
-				* TODO: Fix keydump issue of memory overflow for key-frequency map
+				* Fix keydump issue of memory overflow for key-frequency map
-				* TODO: Fix GlobalConfig issue of not judging methodid for client_upstreambackupreleaser_port
+				* Fix GlobalConfig issue of not judging methodid for client_upstreambackupreleaser_port
-				* TODO: Print ratio of write requests with >128B values in keydump
+				* Print ratio of write requests with >128B values in keydump
 			* TODO: Finish TraceReplay workload
-				- TODO: Get correpsonding trace file based on workloadName
+				- Get correpsonding trace file based on workloadName
-				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
+				- Limit the maximum number of parsed requests, and the maximum value size based on its paper
-				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
+				- Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
-				- TODO: Twitter key -> 16B keybytes by md5 -> inswitchcache.core.Key by fromBytes
+				- Twitter key -> 16B keybytes by md5 -> inswitchcache.core.Key by fromBytes
 					+ How to implement it more reasonable? -> possible solution:
 						* Change toString() to dump key as two 8B longs, which is "<8B long> <8B long>"
 						* Change fromString() to extract key from "<8B long> <8B long>"